juank-dev/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 ##### Separate chaining with linked lists
 ##### Separate chaining with list head cells

 #### Open addressing

-	 ll entry records are stored in the bucket array itself.
+All entry records are stored in the bucket array itself.
 When a new entry has to be inserted, the buckets are examined, starting with the hashed-to slot and proceeding in some probe sequence, until an unoccupied slot is found.
 When searching for an entry, the buckets are scanned in the same sequence, until either the target record is found, or an unused array slot is found, which indicates that there is no such key in the table.[17]
 The name "open addressing" refers to the fact that the location ("address") of the item is not determined by its hash value.
 (This method is also called closed hashing; it should not be confused with "open hashing" or "closed addressing" that usually mean separate chaining.)
 ![Alt](https://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/Hash_table_5_0_1_1_1_1_0_SP.svg/570px-Hash_table_5_0_1_1_1_1_0_SP.svg.png)